vanphan24/cluster-peering-failover-demo/README.md

 kubectl apply -f service-resolver.yaml --context $dc1
 ```

 17. If you have deny-all intentions set or if ACL's are enabled (which means deny-all intentions are enabled), set intentions using intention.yaml file.

-Note: The UI on Consul version 1.14 doest not yet recognize peers.
+Note: The UI on Consul version 1.14 does not yet recognize peers for Intention creation.
 Therefore apply intentions using the CLI, API, or CRDs.

 ```
 kubectl apply -f intentions.yaml --context $dc2